Azumah Nelson

 Azumah Nelson (born 19 July 1958, affectionately known as the Professor) is a Ghanaian former professional boxer who competed from 1979 to 2008.
-He was a two-weight world champion, having held the WBC featherweight title from 1984 to 1987 and the WBC super-featherweight title twice between 1988 and 1997.
-He also challenged once for the unified WBC and IBF lightweight titles in 1990.
+He was a two-weight world champion, having held the World Boxing Council (WBC) featherweight title from 1984 to 1987 and the WBC super-featherweight title twice between 1988 and 1997.
+He also challenged once for the unified WBC and International Boxing Federation (IBF) lightweight titles in 1990.
 At regional level, he held the ABU, and Commonwealth featherweight titles between 1980 and 1982.
 Widely considered one of the greatest African boxers of all time, he is currently ranked as the 69th greatest pound for pound boxer of all time by BoxRec.

 Career

 Nelson competed at the 1978 All-Africa Games and 1978 Commonwealth Games, winning gold medals in featherweight at both events.
 He was awarded Amateur Boxer of the year by the Sports Writers Association of Ghana (SWAG) that same year.

 However, Nelson was virtually unknown outside Ghana.
 Because of this, he was a decisive underdog when, on short notice, he challenged WBC featherweight champion Salvador Sánchez on 21 July 1982 at the Madison Square Garden in New York.
-Nelson lost the fight by 15th-round technical knockout.
+Nelson lost the fight by a 15th-round technical knockout.